PostHog/posthog.com/contents/docs/index.md

 PostHog is the product analytics suite you can self-host.
 With our open source platform, customer data never has to leave your infrastructure.

 We believe the era of third-party product analytics software will eventually come to end, and that there should be an alternative to sending your customers' personal information and usage data to third parties.
-PostHog gives you full control over all the data from your users, while allowing you to do powerful analytics.
+PostHog gives you full control over all your user data, while enabling you to do powerful analytics.

 Without a self-hosted solution like PostHog, companies who cannot send their data to third-party tracking services for cost or privacy reasons often end up with a complex data pipeline into a data warehouse, with an analytics platform on top.
 Data analysts end up being the only people who understand it.